iaroslavshvets/formagus/packages/site/src/markdown/pages/intro.md

 export {formController}
 ```

-2. later in React Component file
+2. later in React Component

 ```jsx
 import * as React from 'react';